DuckyBlender/sussy_ducky_bot/README.md

 ## Overview

-Serverless Rust Telegram bot that interacts with OpenAI and other AI models through GroqCloud and OpenRouter.
+Serverless Rust Telegram bot that interacts with models from OpenRouter.
 It handles commands from users and processes messages with various AI models.

 ## Features

 - **Serverless**: Made for AWS Lambda.
-- **Free**: Hosted on AWS Lambda, uses free groqcloud and openrouter APIs.
+- **Free**: Hosted on AWS Lambda, uses free OpenRouter models.
 - **Image Handling**: Supports vision models.

 ## Setup

 1. **Environment Variables**: Ensure you have the following environment variables set:
    - `TELEGRAM_BOT_TOKEN`: Your Telegram bot token.
-   - `GROQ_KEY`: API key for GroqCloud.
    - `OPENROUTER_KEY`: API key for OpenRouter.
+   - `FAL_KEY`: API key for fal.ai

 2. **Cargo Lambda**: Install the `cargo-lambda` tool.
 More information can be found [here](https://www.cargo-lambda.info/guide/installation.html).